Epinova/epinova-dxp-deployment/documentation/DeployNugetPackage.md

 # Deploy nuget package (Episerver DXP) #
 Take a nuget package from your drop folder in Azure DevOps and upload it to your Episerver DXP project and start a deployment to the targeted environment.
+Also support the DirectDeploy function.
+[Introducing "Direct Deploy", a quicker way to deploy to integration using the deployment API!](https://world.episerver.com/blogs/anders-wahlqvist/dates/2021/3/introducing-direct-deploy-a-quicker-way-to-deploy-to-dxp/)

 [<= Back](../README.md)